 Depending on how the surface was processed after tanning, a distinction is made between natural leathers (aniline leathers), slightly pigmented leather (semi aniline leather) or pigmented qualities (covered leather).
 Is the surface of aniline leather sanded to a greater or lesser degree it is called leather with nubuck effects or nubuck leather.

 Another distinguishing feature is the strength and quality of the leather.
 Leather is often split over the entire surface.
-Single leather begins by a thickness of 0,9 mm - 1,1 mm.
-Already from a thickness of 1,4 mm - 1,6 mm the leather calls thick leather.
+Basic leather begins by a thickness of 0,9 mm - 1,1 mm.
+Leather with a thickness of 1,4 mm - 1,6 mm is already considered thick leather.
 Our strongest leather on the other hand takes a full of 5mm thickness and requires special understanding for the material and hand-craft Know-How.

 Pure nature - for furniture with character